yeokm1/retro-configs-apple/powerbook-g4-titanium-a1025/README.md

 For the OS 9.2.2 disk, I opted to use the image from [MacOS9Lives forum](http://macos9lives.com/smforum/index.php/topic,4366.0.html) as they are ISO images and are easier to work with on modern systems.

-Since this machine can natively boot into Mac OS 9, I used the [Mac OS 9.2.2 Universal Install for the Classic Environment](http://macos9lives.com/smforum/index.php/topic,2109.0.html)
+Since this machine can natively boot into Mac OS 9, I used the [Mac OS 9.2.2 Universal Install](http://macos9lives.com/smforum/index.php/topic,2109.0.html) for the Classic Environment.

 ## Installation